shybovycha/shybovycha.github.io/_drafts/2024-05-12-typescript-is-bad-for-you.md

 Whilst it was still compiled to an inferior ES5 JavaScript, it helped to organise the code.
 A good tool for that task, if you ask me.

-Then came [Dart](https://dart.dev/) and TypeScript, which were also compiled to ES5 JavaScript, but they added not so much helper syntax features, but _types_, aiming to reduce the number of runtime errors by performing type checks at compile time.
+Then came [Dart](https://dart.dev/) and TypeScript, which were also compiled to ES5 JavaScript, but instead of adding new syntax features, they instead introduced _types_, aiming to reduce the number of runtime errors by performing type checks at compile time.

-Sounds good on paper, but they both suffered from the same issue as JavaScript itself and most common cause of runtime errors - the `null` and `undefined` still were a thing, causing same runtime errors.
+Sounds good on paper, but they both suffered from the same issue as JavaScript itself and most common cause of runtime errors - the `null` and `undefined` still were a thing, causing the exact same runtime errors.
 Not really a good tool for the job, if you ask me.

 The one true benefit offered by TypeScript over the others was that it allowed to seamlessly use existing JavaScript code.
 And, provided you have the type signatures for that JavaScript code, it could even perform type checking on it too, effectively reducing the requirements for using TypeScript in the existing codebase.